Klutter!

-Klutter is a segment that ran on Eek!
+Klutter is an American animated segment that ran on Eek!
 Stravaganza's fourth season from 1995 to 1996 on the Fox Kids block.
 It was created by David Silverman and Savage Steve Holland.
 The segment was animated by the same people who used to work for Fox's The Critic, which was canceled that year.
 The executive producers were David Silverman, Savage Steve Holland, and Phil Roman.
 Unlike the Eek and Thunderlizard segments, this was a Fox Children's Productions and Savage Studios co-production in association with Film Roman for animation.
-Six episodes were produced.
+Eight episodes were produced.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.
-The series is not available on Disney+.

 Plot

 The segment follows Ryan and Wade Heap, who cannot have a pet because their father is allergic to pets.
-So they decide to make a pet on their own, out of a pile of junk (Klutter) by static electricity.
+They decide to make a pet on their own, out of a pile of junk (Klutter) by static electricity.
 There are other characters in the show, like Sandee Heap, who was lonely at first, before Klutter came into their lives.
 They went on mysteries, a la Scooby-Doo, to save animals and solve crimes.

 Characters

 Klutter

 Klutter (vocal effects provided by Kirk Thatcher) is the eponymous star of the show.
 He is a pet made from a pile of clothes from static electricity by Ryan and Wade Heap.
-Klutter is thought as a dog in the show, mostly because of licking other people faces (mostly Vanna), and alerting the gang what is going on.
-Of course, Klutter is sometimes ignored by Ryan, Wade and the gang while alerting or saving somebody, or squashed by objects and other things.
-Klutter's owner's parents does not know that he exist.
+Klutter is portrayed mostly as a dog in nature, mainly due to his habit of licking other characters' faces (with Vanna being the most common victim of this), and alerting the gang of inevitable danger or an ensuing disaster.
+Klutter is sometimes ignored by Ryan, Wade and the gang while alerting or rescuing somebody, squashed by heavy objects, hauled off to the dump or other unsavory locations, etc. The parents of the Heap children are unaware of his sentience, incorrectly passing him off as just a mess of "clutter" that the kids bring around.

 Ryan Heap

 Ryan Heap (voiced by Cam Clarke) is the oldest of the Heap children.
-He wants to be a reporter just like his father.
-But his father laughs at him because he thinks the stuff are not real.
-He was the leader of the gang.
+He wants to be a reporter just like his father, but his father laughs at him because he believes the things Ryan tells him about are not real.
+He's the unofficial leader of the gang.
 His hairdo would change different colors in almost every episode.

 Wade Heap

 Wade Heap (voiced by Savage Steve Holland) is the middle child with a mild attitude.
-He does not say much, but that is because he is quiet most of the time.
-He has a distinctive low/Geeky voice.
+He does not say much and is very soft-spoken, carrying a distinctive low voice.

 Kopp

-Kopp (voiced by Michael Zorek) is a character that is very crazy, paranoid, and sometimes lazy.
-He is an underachiever, who has a not so secret crush on Vanna.
+Kopp (voiced by [Kirk R Thatcher]) is a character that is very crazy, paranoid, and sometimes lazy.
+He is an underachiever who has a not so secret crush on Vanna.
+He also has frequent bad luck and is the segments' main target for slapstick.
 It is known that Kopp was based on the real Bill Kopp, who could not participate to work on Klutter at the time.